miklevin/Pipulate.com/software.md

 print("Done")
 ```

 And your Google Sheet will be updated.
+If this doesn't work immediately for
+you, you need to get ohawf wired to your own authentication.

 You're welcome.

 ### Listing Your Sites with Google Search Console (GSC)